Talking With Your Child About Sex

 Sexual abuse is any type of sexual activity that is done against a person's will.
 It can be nonviolent abuse (such as being forced to look at sexual pictures), unwanted or forced sexual touching, or violent sexual assault (such as attempted rape or rape.)
 The attacker may be a stranger, someone you do not know well, a close friend, or a family member.

 Giving your child information about date rape and abuse is important.
-About 9 out of 100 adolescents have been physically abused by a dating partner.
-And 20 out of 100 high school girls have been physically or sexually abused by a dating partner.8
+About 10 out of 100 adolescents have been physically hurt by a dating partner.8

 Talk to your child about the following:

 For more information, see the topics Sexual Abuse or Assault (Rape) and Domestic Abuse.